 Is there a dress code?

 There is no formal dress code.
 We recommend that you dress for the type of entertainment you are going to attend.
 For the classical art forms like opera, ballet, and orchestra, we recommend business or business casual.
 For Broadway musicals, we recommend business casual dress.
 For children’s theatre, comedy performances, or concerts, we recommend casual attire.
 We want you to be comfortable, so please know that these are just suggestions.
+For safety reasons, guests must wear shoes inside our buildings.
 When should I arrive?

 The theater will open for seating 30 minutes prior to the scheduled curtain time for most performances.
 We recommend you are at the venue at that time.
 For more information visit our Plan Your Visit page